 Our arms are open in welcome for Players, Observers, Singers, and Roustabouts …

 Hamilton Civic Theatre needs your talents and gifts in many aspects.
-If you can help in any of the following areas, please use the CONTACT page to let us know.
+If you can help in any of the following areas, please let us know.

 - Box Office – Sell tickets and concessions at each performance.